urban-wombat/gotables/README.md

 2. You want tables of data to be more readable by human beings.
 Be able to look at the data and spot any problems.
 3. You want to eliminate repetitive metadata such as tags, and reduce the size of each tabular chunk of data.
    Data name and type are mentioned only once in a gotables Table.
-4. XML and JSON are great -- especially for tree shaped data or irregular data with twigs and leaves that may or may not need to be present.
-   But sometimes the data you want to represent is intrinsically tabular, and really you don't want any elements to be missing.
+4. Sometimes the data you want to represent is intrinsically tabular, and really you don't want any elements to be missing.
    And if they are, you want it to be obvious.
 5. It feels like overkill to set up a relational database table (or tables) to store (and modify) your software configurations, or to use a database as a conduit for sharing messages or data flows between processes or goroutines.